A Case Of The Stir Crazies

 November 24, 2007

-[Note: The Case Mountain Trail network is presented here as part of the larger Shenipsit Trail, if only to remain consistent with the Walk Book’s ordering.]
+I have split the Case Mountain Trail network into northern and southern sections.
+Also, the Case Mountain Trail network is presented here as part of the larger Shenipsit Trail, if only to remain consistent with the Walk Book’s ordering.

 It worked!
-Although it was pretty chilly out – maybe around 30 degrees or so – the sun was shining and I had a couple hours to knock out another trail on the list.
+Although it was pretty chilly out – maybe around 30 degrees or so – the sun was shining and I had a couple hours to knock out another set of trails in Connecticut.
 I had walked to (what I thought was) the top of Case Mountain several years ago to take in one of the better views of the capital city, but back then it was a straight up and down hike.

 I lifted that bit from the Town of Manchester’s website.
 How “well over” 10 miles can it be if it’s not at least 11 miles?
 Ah, I’ll let that slide as my Manchester experiences so far have been great.
 This hike would be no different.
-As with past “trail networks” that are needed for completion of the Connecticut 400, I planned to walk as much of it as I could, within reason, being sure to take in any and all interesting aspects.
+As with past “trail networks” that are needed for completion of the CFPA’s Blue Trails Challenge, I planned to walk as much of it as I could, within reason, being sure to take in any and all interesting aspects.

-I purposely avoided the blue-blazed Shenipsit Trail for the most part, because I’ll be tackling that in its entirety at a later date.
+I purposely avoided the blue-blazed Shenipsit Trail for the most part, because I’ll be tackling that in its entirety at a later date (Which I did, a few years later).
 I did hike large chunks of the pink-blazed Highland Trail and the white-blazed Carriage Trail as well as the entire lengths of the yellow-blazed Lookout Mountain and Birch Mountain Trails.
-Once again, like People’s Forest, I’ll try to present them in a logical way.
+Once again, like People’s Forest in Barkhamsted, I’ll try to present them in a logical way.

 But first, some history.
 The Case family were prominent Manchester industrialists who were forced then – and now – to live in the shadow of the more prolific Cheney family.
-The Cheney mills live on at the Old Manchester Museum, which CTMQ visited a few months ago.
+The Cheney mills live on at the Old Manchester Museum.
 It appears to me that the Case trail network lies within Highland Park, which seems to be the same thing as the Case Mountain recreational area referenced above.

 The house above is the recently deceased Mrs. Thrall’s house.
-It’s… en-Thralling to say the least.
 (I had snapped the shot figuring it was some sort of Case mansion.)
-Let’s get going… I’ll sprinkle in the history throughout…
+Let’s get going… I’ll sprinkle in some more history throughout…

 The Carriage Trail, 2.8 miles, white-blazed

-There is a small waterfall at the Spring Street parking area, originally called “Nip-pau” (“Water” “falls”) by the Native Americans.
+There is a nice waterfall at the Spring Street parking area, originally called “Nip-pau” (“Water” “falls”) by the Native Americans.
 From the 17th through 19th centuries, copper was mined in these parts but never too profitably.
 The little falls here is a nice way to begin an adventure on the Case Mountain trails.
-There are lots of trailheads into the network, but I find this one to be the best.
-Probably because it’s the only one I know.
+There are lots of trailheads into the network, but this one is the most centralized.

 From the parking lot, a paved path steeply ascends past a few new houses and then into the woods.
 The Carriage trail loops through the whole park and is certainly the most boring of all the trails.
 For that reason, I continuously jumped off of it to do more of the other trails.
 So after a short jaunt up the hill, I turned right and completed the Highland Trail.
 Which gives me an opportunity to talk a little more about the history of the Cases and the area.